Lior Raz: Career

 In 2014, he created with Haaretz journalist Avi Issacharoff the critically acclaimed political thriller television series Fauda, in which Raz stars as Doron Kabilio, the commander of an undercover counter-terrorism Mista'arvim unit.
 In 2016, the show won six awards, including Best Drama Series, at the Israeli Academy Awards.
 In December 2017, The New York Times voted Fauda the best international show of 2017.
 In 2018, the show won 11 Israeli TV Academy Awards, including best TV drama, best actor for Raz, and best screenplay, casting, cinematography, recording, and special effects.

 In 2018, Raz played a Magdala community leader in the film Mary Magdalene, written by Helen Edmundson.
-The same year, he appeared in Operation Finale, playing Isser Harel, the Director of Israel’s intelligence agency, the Mossad.
+The same year, he appeared in Operation Finale, playing Isser Harel, the Director of the Mossad (Israel's intelligence agency).

 In August 2021, Netflix released a new series named Hit & Run which stars Raz.
 The show was co-created by Raz, Avi Issacharof, Dawn Prestwich and Nicole Yorkin.

+Fauda production company, Faraway Road Productions, was also co-founded by Raz and Issacharoff, then, in 2022, was acquired by Candle Media, with continued involvement from both partners.

+In 2023, he and Fauda co-creator Avi Issacharoff created Ghosts of Beirut, a four-part spy drama that revisits the true-life manhunt for Imad Mughniyeh, which streamed on Showtime starting 19 May and made its on-air debut on 21 May.